 Is NZ’s transgender medicine guideline an example of regulatory failure?

 A recently completed investigation has found that the 2018 Guidelines for gender affirming healthcare for gender diverse and transgender children, young people and adults in Aotearoa, New Zealand was not written to comply with the requirements of commonly used Clinical Practice Guideline standards.
 This was allowed to happen because there is no accepted standard in New Zealand for how health guidelines are created.
 The guideline lacks important steps that all Clinical Practice Guidelines should have.
 Guideline recommendations should be based on evidence from a systematic review of the research literature.
 There should be a formal process for devising recommendations based on the quality of the evidence.
-Other steps such as addressing conflicts of interest and arranging for an external independent reviews are required.
+Other steps such as addressing conflicts of interest and arranging for an external independent review are required.
 The guideline contains no information that any of these steps ever took place.

 The impact of the PATHA Guideline being adopted is that many hundreds of New Zealand children and young people have been put onto a path of lifelong medicalisation.
-If the WPATH 2012 Guideline had been used instead most of of them would have resolved their gender confusion with many becoming gay or lesbian adults.
+If the WPATH 2012 Guideline had been used instead most of them would have resolved their gender confusion with many becoming gay or lesbian adults.

 The Ministry of Health should review the Guideline with urgency and, if their conclusions accord with those of the report, withdraw it.
 Quality clinical evidence should be guiding New Zealand’s approach to caring for people with gender confusion.
 The Ministry must ensure that it also addresses the regulatory gap where clinical guidelines can be written, and become accepted practice, that do not meet Clinical Practice Guideline standards and have never been independently assessed.